metabase/metabase/docs/users-guide/13-sql-parameters.md

 Setting a variable to the "Field Filter" type allows you to map the variable to a field in any table in the current database, and lets you create a "smart" filter widget that makes sense for that field.

-Field filter variables should be used inside of a `WHERE` clause in SQL, or a `$match` clause in MongoDB.
+Field Filter variables should be used inside of a `WHERE` clause in SQL, or a `$match` clause in MongoDB.

-### Field filter compatible types
+### Field Filter compatible types

-Field filters ONLY work with the following field types:
+Field Filters ONLY work with the following field types:

 - Category
 - Entity Name